 Our experienced Melbourne psychologists can support you through all kinds of life changes.
 Here are some common examples of situations and factors that can result in stress:

-• Coping with illness and chronic health conditions
+- Coping with illness and chronic health problems

-• Minor irritations and inconveniences in everyday such as traffic jams, long line, or technology issues
+- Minor irritations and inconveniences in every day such as traffic jams, long lines, or technology issues

 Here are some ways that stress can impact the way you feel: